Rother District Bus Service Changes

 Hastings-St Helen’s-Conquest Hospital-Westfield-Broad Oak-Northiam-Tenterden

-The service improvements are funded by UK Government following ESCC’s successful bid for Bus Service Improvement Plan funding
+The evening and Sunday service improvements are funded by UK Government until March 2026, following ESCC’s successful bid for Bus Service Improvement Plan funding.

 70